 - Fellows should fly coach class on the most economical flight available.
-The Foundation cannot reimburse flights purchased using airline miles or credit card points/rewards. - The Foundation will strive to accommodate Fellows whose Shabbat observance requires an early arrival. - Personal travel appended to Foundation-sponsored travel is at the Fellow's own expense. - The Foundation will pay for round-trip air travel only from a Fellow's primary residence.
+The Foundation cannot reimburse flights purchased using airline miles or credit card points/rewards. - Personal travel appended to Foundation-sponsored travel is at the Fellow's own expense. - The Foundation will pay for round-trip air travel only from a Fellow's primary residence.
 If flying to an Institute from somewhere other than this residence, Fellows will be reimbursed for up to the cost of a round-trip ticket from "home" to the Institute or whichever location is the less costly alternative. - For Fellows coming from the West Coast, if the only flight options leave at unreasonable times, Fellows are welcome to fly in the day before the Institute with Foundation approval and The Foundation will cover the cost of a hotel room for the night.